Leo McLoone: Underage

-McLoone played in the Ulster Minor Football Championship Final as Donegal won their first such title in 10 years at Croke Park in 2006.
+McLoone played in the Ulster Minor Football Championship final as Donegal won a first such title in 10 years at Croke Park in 2006.

-McLoone played for Donegal throughout the 2010 Ulster Under-21 Football Championship campaign, a competition which they won and in which McLoone scored two points in each of the quarter-final and semi-final.
+McLoone played for Donegal throughout the 2010 Ulster Under-21 Football Championship campaign, a competition which the team won and in which McLoone scored two points in each of the quarter-final and semi-final.
 He then played in the final of the 2010 All-Ireland Under-21 Football Championship, which Donegal (managed by Jim McGuinness) narrowly lost to Dublin (managed by Jim Gavin), though McLoone scored a goal.

 Senior

 Brian McIver gave McLoone his senior Donegal debut in 2008; McLoone was a substitute against Mayo.
-McIver's successor John Joe Doherty gave McLoone his first start during a 2009 All-Ireland qualifier win against Carlow at MacCumhaill Park.
+McIver's successor John Joe Doherty gave McLoone his first start during a 2009 All-Ireland SFC qualifier win against Carlow at MacCumhaill Park.

 In March 2011, McLoone broke his ankle.
 Then, upon returning to the game, he sustained a horrific injury during a club meeting between Naomh Conaill and Glenswilly; a double fracture of his eye socket which required surgery.
 The injury caused him to miss Donegal's Ulster Senior Football Championship final win over Derry.
 He had come off the bench to help Donegal overcome Tyrone in the semi-final.
 He had only returned for Donegal from his broken ankle in the Ulster SFC quarter-final victory over Cavan.
 He was eventually declared fit for Donegal's All-Ireland semi-final clash with Dublin; however Donegal lost that game.

 On 16 June 2012, he scored an important goal against Derry to help Donegal through to an Ulster Senior Football Championship semi-final meeting with Tyrone.
 He was subsequently named in the team for the final.
 He had a terrific game in that final on 22 July 2012 as Donegal retained the Ulster title for the first time in their history with a 2–18 to 0–13 victory over Down.
 McLoone scored a goal in the final.
-He played in the 2012 All-Ireland Senior Football Championship Final against Mayo.
+He played in the 2012 All-Ireland Senior Football Championship final against Mayo.

 He added a third Ulster SFC in 2014.

 And in some ways, the frustration of being behind the wire was almost preferable to that which he had gone through in the first two years under Rory Gallagher.

 Under the management of Rory Gallagher, McLoone fell by the wayside.
 He was absent by his own choice for six months of the 2015 season but returned in 2016.
 However, he only started four matches (each one in the 2016 National Football League.
 He scored a goal against Mayo during a second-half substitute appearance in the same competition.
 Then, in the opening match of the 2016 Ulster Senior Football Championship, he appeared as an early substitute only to be taken off again at half-time.
 He did not make another appearance in the competition.
 He had 54 minutes of play as a substitute in the two matches against Cork and Dublin during the 2016 All-Ireland Senior Football Championship.